 True for you?

-Are any (or all) of the above three claims true of you?
+Have you found any of the above three claims to be true?
 Are you willing to confirm or refute them in the comments below?
 Come on, let’s talk!

 Then, if you want to spend more time reading the Bible, you can: